-The worker must be assessed as permanently disabled by a hospital designated by the Bureau of National Health Insurance.
+Permanent disability benefit: The worker must be assessed as permanently disabled by a hospital designated by the Bureau of National Health Insurance.

-If totally disabled (Group 1), a lump sum equal to 60 months of the insured's average covered earnings in the last 6 months before the onset of disability.
+If totally disabled (Group 1), a lump sum is paid equal to 60 months of the insured's average covered earnings in the last 6 months before the disability began.

-Constant-attendance allowance: A monthly allowance of NT\$8,000 is paid if totally disabled and in need of constant medical care, supervision, or help for daily living.
+Constant-attendance allowance: NT\$8,000 is paid a month if assessed as totally disabled and in need of constant medical care, supervision, or help to complete daily tasks.

-Partial disability: A lump sum equal to 1.5 to 50 months of the insured's average covered earnings in the last 6 months before the onset of disability, according to the assessed degree of disability (Groups 2 to 15).
+Partial disability: A lump sum is paid equal to between 1.5 and 50 months of the insured's average covered earnings in the last 6 months before the disability began, according to the assessed degree of disability (Groups 2 to 15).